 Iceland is slowly being pulled in two.

-On the midway point of the bridge, a plaque reads, ″Midlina, In the footsteps of the gods″, and it serves as a border line between the Eurasian plate and North American plates and the two sides are marked ″Welcome to America″ and ″Welcome to Europe″.
+On the midway point of the bridge, a plaque reads, “The Bridge Between Continents,” and it serves as a borderline between the Eurasian plate and North American plates.
+The two sides are marked: ″Welcome to America″ and ″Welcome to Europe.″

-Despite the epic feeling you may have jumping across ancient contenintal boundries as old as the earth, the border is entirely symbolic, so no matter how many times you jump, you'll still be in the jurisdiction of the European Union.
+Despite the epic feeling you may have jumping across ancient continental boundaries as old as the Earth, the border is entirely symbolic.